-Lockers are Board property and assigned to students for their personal use.
+Lockers are board property and assigned to students for their personal use.
 Lockers and locker combinations are not to be shared with friends and classmates.
+Students must use their own locker.
+Sharing a locker with another student is a violation and will result in consequences from an administrator.
 All lockers must have a school issued lock with all appropriate information given to the homeroom teacher.
 Any locker difficulties should be reported immediately to the office.
 Since lockers are the property of the school, they may be opened by school officials for reasonable suspicion or to get work if a student is absent from school for an extended period of time.

-Book bags and draw string bags are to be kept in lockers and are not permitted to be carried during the school day.
-For further reference, see Board Policy 5771.
+With the exception of clear book bags and backpacks, book bags, draw-string bags, and backpacks are to be kept in lockers and are not permitted to be carried during the school day.
+For further reference, see Board Policy 5771

+Students should not leave any item in their gym lockers overnight.
 Do not leave items in any locker over vacations.
 Any item left in any locker is at the student's own risk.
 The school assumes no responsibility for school or personal property lost or stolen from lockers provided.
 The school is not responsible for the loss or theft of money that students bring to school and/or keep in their lockers.